Sabrina-V-Sousa/cis6530-submissions/Submission 2/README.md

 Each sample has metadata to allow for reproducability:
 - APT group name
-- File type (Executable Malware / Other Payload)
+- File type (Executable / Other Payload)
 - Hash (SHA256)
-- Source reference (URL or report name)
+- Link to download sample
+- Link for more information on malware or group's usage of malware
 - Campaign name when available